 Richard joined the Canal & River Trust as Chief Executive in July 2013, and has led the new charity through a series of changes as it has developed its new identity and explored the many new opportunities available in the third sector.
 Prior to joining the Trust, Richard spent 19 years at London Underground - where he was acting Managing Director for a year - followed by a brief spell at FirstGroup.

-Julie is responsible for all of the Trust’s day-to-day operations, performance and service delivery, and for our local engagement, through our waterway teams.
-Julie joined the Trust in 1996 following a career in construction with Taylor Woodrow.
+Julie is responsible for the operational management and performance of the Trust’s rivers and canals, including all aspects of customer services, volunteering and engagement.
+Julie joined the Trust in 1996 following an early career in construction with Taylor Woodrow and Aoki-Soletanche.
 A chartered civil engineer, she has gained a broad experience in waterway management, asset management, engineering, partnerships and funding with the Trust.

 Stuart is responsible for the Trust’s main income streams including the Trust’s investment portfolio, property and property development, joint ventures and diversified assets.
-Stuart also looks after the utilities, commercial water and direct managed moorings businesses, as well as fundraising and our Museums.
+Stuart also looks after the utilities, commercial water and direct managed moorings businesses as well as fundraising and our Museums.
 A chartered surveyor, Stuart joined Canal & River Trust in 1990 after working in private sector property consultancy.
-He worked extensively across the country in various property roles before becoming Property Director in 2008
+He has worked extensively across the country in various commercial roles, before becoming a Director in 2008.

-Simon has overall responsibility for planning and delivering the Trust’s long-term asset programmes – both through our Direct Services teams and our contractors and volunteers.
-Simon’s responsibilities include the planning and delivery of maintenance and repair works carried out on our waterways.
+Simon has overall responsibility for asset inspection, strategy, planning and delivering the Trust’s long-term asset programmes – through our Asset Strategy, Engineering Support, Direct Services teams and contractors.
+Simon’s responsibilities include asset inspection and strategy, the planning and delivery of maintenance and repair works carried out on our waterways.
 Simon is a chartered engineer and joined the Trust in 2006 after working with Land and Water where he was operations director of their remediation contracting business.
 Simon previously worked in senior environmental, project delivery, construction and consultancy roles for Southern Water, ADAS and overseas.

 Heather oversees the Trust’s brand, marketing, and public affairs.
 She is responsible for strategy, public policy, research and measurement, strategic performance and reporting, spatial and statutory planning functions, and planning and urban design consultancy functions.
 Heather joined the Trust in 1997, after working for an urban development corporation which was charged with delivering large scale area-based regeneration.
 A chartered planner, she has gained extensive experience in strategic and statutory planning, property-based regeneration, place-making and partnership working with the Trust.

 Sandra is responsible for finance including all matters relating to taxation and pensions.
-Sandra also looks after audit & risk, IT, procurement and the Trust’s marina subsidiary.
+She also looks after audit & risk, IT, Procurement and the Trust’s marina subsidiary.
 Sandra spent eight years as finance director at NHBC (National House-Building Council), the UK’s leading independent standard-setting body and provider of warranty and insurance for new homes in the UK.
-She previously held senior finance positions in the commercial sector, most notably for BMW UK.
+She previously held senior finance positions in the commercial sector, most notably for BMW GB.